 The Company's history shows that the redemption of points is highly unlikely if an electronic wallet has been inactive for more than six months.
 Therefore, the contract signed with the program administrator specifies that points are cancelled after an inactivity of 12 months.
-Hence, in accordance with those contracts, electronic wallets which meet these criteria are canceled with a credit to revenue.
+Hence, in accordance with those contracts, electronic wallets which meet these criteria are cancelled with a credit to revenue.

 The Company maintained a collaboration contract to participate in the loyalty program of Payback up until 31 May 2019.
-As of 31 December the value of the awarded Payback point amounted to \$ 16,388, which expire in 2022.
+As of 31 December 2020, and 2019, the value of the awarded Payback point amounted to \$6,525 and \$16,388, respectively, which expire in 2022.
+The points which were awarded in the Payback loyalty program coalition by the Company, are redeemed in other business, a payable account to the program administrator is recognized.
 Since November 2019, the loyalty program is directly operated by the Company.

-As of 31 December 2019 and 2018, the value of unredeemed electronic wallets points issued as part of promotions and expected to be redeemed in the future are recognized at fair value and shown as deferred income, the balance of which amounts to \$ 50,551 and \$ 39,476, respectively.
+As of 31 December 2020, and 2019, the value of unredeemed electronic wallets points issued as part of promotions and expected to be redeemed in the future are recognized at fair value and shown as deferred income, the balance of which amounts to \$71,477 and \$50,551, respectively.
 They are included in other accounts payable shown in the statement of financial position.

-2019 2018
+2020 2019

-Beginning balance as of 1 January \$ 39,476 31,559
+Beginning balance as of 1 January \$ 50,551 39,476

-Awarded 78,085 56,400
+Awarded 117,700 78,085

-Redeemed (67,010) (48,483)
+Redeemed (96,774) (67,010)

-Ending balance as of 31 December \$ 50,551 39,476
+Ending balance as of 31 December \$ 71,477 50,551